latchbio/latch/docs/source/basics/defining_environment.md

     └── __init__.py
 ```

+However, the root directory used when building the images is always the workflow directory.

+A limitation of using a separate Dockerfile for a task is that `latch develop .` uses the Dockerfile in the workflow directory.
+In the future, we will support passing a Dockerfile as an argument to `latch develop`.

-## Limitations
+## Docker Limitations

-The difference between a latch task environment and running your code on your
-Linux machine is that we restrict your access to `/dev/` and the networking
-stack.
-For example, you cannot create mounts using `/dev/fuse` (so mounts are
-generally off limits) and you do not have admin access to the networking stack
-on the host machine as your task execution does not have root access.

-The remote development utilities (`latch develop .`) do not work with
-different containers per task and we do not recommend using the two features
-together for the time being.
+The difference between a latch task environment and running code on a Linux machine is that we restrict access to root system resources.
+For example, `/dev` and the networking stack are restricted, so creating mounts using `/dev/fuse` is not permitted.
+We limit this behavior to prevent users from accessing sensitive system resources that could influence other tasks running on the same machine.
+In the future, we will support full container isolation, allowing users to treat their containers as complete linux machines.